rust-embedded/rust-embedded.github.io/faq.md

 TL;DR `rustc` will support the Xtensa architecture when the official LLVM gains support for the Xtensa architecture.
 As LLVM is a project independent of the Rust project we can't give you any estimate on when that might happen.
-A list of submitted patchs can be found on this [LLVM dashboard][llvm-xtensa-tracker].
+A list of submitted patches can be found on this [LLVM dashboard][llvm-xtensa-tracker].

 [llvm-xtensa-tracker]: https://reviews.llvm.org/W486